Some people food is safe for dogs to eat, and some is definitely not—so learn what food you can share with your dog this BBQ season.

 Serve your pooch only the patty, but you can have all the other accouterments with it.
 The genius recipe below is from Dr. Janice Elenbaas, founder of Lucky Dog Cuisine, and she says it provides natural whole foods for your dog.
 They’re perfect for balanced absorption and digestion.

 - 1 medium zucchini, grated

 - 1/2 cup fresh, chopped parsley

 - Combine all the ingredients in a large bowl.

 - Form the mixture into patties and grill on medium heat for five minutes per side until they are no longer pink.
 This recipe makes approximately 12 burgers.

 *For just the humans, slather your favorite barbecue sauce on the patties and serve on a grilled bun with lettuce, tomato, and cheese.

 Apollo Peak dog wine has some of the best varieties, including Char-dog-nay, Zinfan-tail, and Mal-bark.

 The “wines” are a mixture of all-natural ingredients like chamomile extract, yellow and red beets, anise seed, bacon flavoring, and peppermint extract (for fresh breath).
-City Winery in Atlanta offers these as part of their canine brunch menu.
-But you can order some online for $12.95 a bottle.
+City Winery in Atlanta has offered these as part of their canine brunch menu.
+But you can also order some online for $15 a bottle.

 This furry friend of ours, Banks, slurped down her glass with no problems.
 Just think…you could clink glasses with your fur-ball as you both wait for the food to get done.
 Vino buddies, how divine!